Prologue

 Betrayal is going to hurt no matter what, but—to add another layer to the almost incestuous relationship—Arkady is also my brother’s best friend.

-In hindsight, I never should’ve gotten involved with someone who was so tied to our family.
+In hindsight, I never should’ve gotten involved with someone so tied to our family.
 But how could I not?

 Luke takes a half step closer to me to accept the shot Pavel hands him, which gives me an excuse to check him out again.
-Both of his lean, muscular arms are covered in tattoos.
+His lean, muscular arms are covered in tattoos.
 Full sleeves, I’m sure, though I can only see the parts not concealed by his T-shirt.
-Bits of ink creep out of his collar, and it’s so fucking hot I want to lick every ink-covered inch of him.
+Bits of ink creep out of his collar, and it’s so hot I want to lick every ink-covered inch of him.
 I’m curious to see what else he has under there—maybe piercings?

 A shiver ripples through me at the thought of the places Luke might have piercings.
 With all the crazy things that run through my head, sometimes I think I should’ve been a writer instead of a nurse.